-Squash: There are two main varieties, summer and winter.
+There are two main varieties, summer and winter.
 The most common summer variety is zucchini.
 The most popular winter variety is butternut, but it doesn’t hold a candle in flavor to the far more ugly kabocha squash.
 In fact, kabocha has my vote as the world’s tastiest vegetable.
-Summer squash should be eaten within a few days of being picked, but winter squash (as its name suggests) can last for months when stored in a refrigerator or cool dark place.
+You should keep summer squash refrigerated and eat it within a few days of harvest.
+But winter squash (as its name suggests) can last for months when stored in a refrigerator or a cool dark place.
 Be careful cutting winter squash, as its hardness can make it easy for your knife to slip while cutting.
 Many supermarkets therefore sell winter squash pre-cut.

-Tomatoes: Yeah, they’re actually a fruit, but they’re so versatile, healthful, and flavorful I’m including them here.
+Yeah, just like squash botanically they’re actually fruits, but they’re so versatile, healthful, and flavorful I’m including them here.
 Nothing compares to a locally grown vine-ripened summer tomato.
 Avoid buying tomatoes out of season from far away, since most of these tomatoes will have poor texture and little flavor.

 Eating a lot of vegetables requires cooking a lot of vegetables, which in turn means buying a lot of vegetables.
 With that in mind, I created a simple rule for myself that has improved my diet immeasurably: every time I wheel my shopping cart to the checkout stand I take a last look inside and see if I’ve bought a decent assortment of fresh fruits and vegetables.
 Often, I decide I could have done better, and so I’ll head back to the produce department to pick up a few more items.

 In addition to buying fruits and vegetables, you’ll want to keep your pantry full of imperishable foods.
 The bulk section of a good natural food store is the perfect place to buy many of these items.
 A good bulk section tends to offer much better prices by weight than what you’d pay for packaged foods.
 Here are some staples commonly sold in the bulk section: